chordc/arpes-converter-web/README.md

 A lightweight, browser-based tool for ARPES data format conversion.

-This project was developed as a personal practice project for web interface design and scientific data handling.

-If any content is found to infringe intellectual property rights, please contact me and it will be removed promptly.
+This project was developed as a practice in web-based scientific tool design, with the goal of bridging experimental ARPES data and modern Python-based analysis workflows.
+As deep learning continues to demonstrate its effectiveness in scientific research, it has become increasingly important to transform experimental datasets stored in binary or text-based formats into structured, Python-friendly representations that can be directly loaded into neural network pipelines for downstream processing, analysis, and model development.

 ---